-Introduction In the law of tort, a claimant must prove that the defendant’s breach of duty caused the damage they have suffered.
-The element of causation is divided into two parts: factual causation and legal causation.
-Factual causation is the first hurdle a claimant must overcome.
-It is concerned with ...
+Introduction In the law of tort, a claimant must prove that the defendant’s breach of duty caused the damage they ...

 Introduction The African continent's energy sector has long been characterised by a complex interplay of immense opportunity and significant risk. ...